ropensci/elastic/README.md

 * [Elasticsearch home page](https://www.elastic.co/products/elasticsearch)
 * [API docs](http://www.elastic.co/guide/en/elasticsearch/reference/current/index.html)

-* This client is being developed under `v2.1.1` of Elasticsearch, and will generally develop following whatever is the current version.
+## Compatibility

+This client is developed following the latest stable releases, currently `v2.1.1`.
+It is generally compatible with older versions of Elasticsearch.
+Unlike the [Python client](https://github.com/elastic/elasticsearch-py#compatibility), we try to keep as much compatibility as possible within a single version of this client, as that's an easier setup in R world.

 ## Security